Department of Microbiology Education

 We offer researchers opportunities to be appointed to training programs funded by T32 grants from the NIH.
 These grants provide support for up to two years of the time you train with a faculty mentor.

-For more information about Department of Microbiology educational programs and how to apply, contact Andrew J. Darwin, PhD, graduate advisor, at firstname.lastname@example.org; Ian J. Mohr, PhD, director of the NIH-funded training programs, at email@example.com; or Jeffrey N. Weiser, MD, department chair, at firstname.lastname@example.org.
+For more information about Department of Microbiology educational programs and how to apply, contact Andrew J. Darwin, PhD, graduate advisor, at firstname.lastname@example.org; or Jeffrey N. Weiser, MD, department chair and director of NIH-funded training programs, at email@example.com.